Iskriyana/dsr-teaching-setup/README.md

     * in general `python -m ipykernel install --user --name <YOUR ENVIRONMENT> --display-name "<YOUR ENVIRONMENT DISPLAY NAME>"`

-### 7. Install a Code Formatter
+### 7. Bonus: Install a Code Formatter
-* it is best practice to format your Python code according to [PEP 8](https://www.python.org/dev/peps/pep-0008/)
+* It is best practice to format your Python code according to [PEP 8](https://www.python.org/dev/peps/pep-0008/)
-* especially while learning, try to pay attention to it and correct yourself manually
+* Especially while learning, try to pay attention to it and correct yourself manually
-* you can then automatically format your code by installing a code formatter
+* You can then automatically format your code by installing a code formatter
-* make sure your environment is activated
+* Make sure your environment is activated
 * `pip install jupyterlab_code_formatter`
 * `jupyter serverextension enable --py jupyterlab_code_formatter`
 * `pip install autopep8`
 * [documentation](https://jupyterlab-code-formatter.readthedocs.io/en/latest/installation.html#installation-step-1-installing-the-plugin-itself)
-* deactivate & activate the environment in order for the changes to take place:
+* Deactivate & activate the environment in order for the changes to take place:
     * `conda deactivate`
     * `conda activate dsr-setup`

 ### 8. Start Jupyter Lab / Jupyter Notebook
-* make sure the environment is activated
+* Make sure the environment is activated
-* just type `jupyter lab` or `jupyter notebook`
+* Just type `jupyter lab` or `jupyter notebook`
 * **NOTE**: the folder, from which you started jupyter, will be your root folder.
+* **NOTE**: if your tool of choice does not start, try first installing it by running `conda install jupyter`or `conda install jupyterlab`

 ---